 What I do helps people to have hope and build up their confidence.
 I do notice changes when people come in.
 We also notice changes with people who think they can’t volunteer who feel confident to after the training.”

 “More experience with computers.
 I’ve learnt about communication skills.
-When I first did the role I was shaking like a leaf and my volunteer manager reassured me.
+When I first did the role I was shaking like a leaf and my volunteer manager had to reassure me.
 I now feel more confident.”

 “I like the feedback I get when they really appreciate what I’ve done or people who get emotional, particularly when people feel they are at a dead end.
 One of the other impacts is people being able to stay in touch with family.